callawaywilson/callawaywilson.github.io/_posts/2016-02-17-Atlanta-urbanism-a-tale-of-public-space-hostility.markdown

   <em><small>Emory's Proton Therapy Center in Midtown.</small></em>
 </p>

-Still today we're seeing naked hostility towards the public space in Atlanta.
+Even today we're seeing naked hostility towards the public space in Atlanta.
 Not only did someone think that this was an appropriate building facade to put on Juniper Street, the sidewalk is still closed today.